Installation

 Install Kaval.AI

 Kaval.AI targets Python 3.12+.
 Install it into a virtual environment.
-The example below uses OpenAI, so install the openai extra.
+The example below calls OpenAI, so install the common extra.

 uv venv